-Since I’m not one to dwell on less-than-virtuous eating incidents (I eat for pleasure first and always), I started dreaming up a more wholesome version of this cookie.
+I eat for pleasure first, but I couldn’t help I dreaming up a more wholesome version of this cookie.
 There would be coconut oil for fat, hazelnuts for body (and to give off a bit of a nutella vibe), healthy amount of garnishes for fun.

 And it all worked out!
 I made my own hazelnut and coconut flour/meal in the blender and threw the dough together in the food processor.
 You could grind the flour in the food processor too, saving yourself some extra dishes/appliance usage.
 When grinding the nuts/coconut, you’e looking for the consistency of almond meal.
 A few stops short of nut butter does the trick.
 It should hold together when you pinch it, but still feel dry.

 The dough will actually seem like a failure right from the outset.
-You’ll wonder how this sticky goop will become cookies-cookies that will actually be pleasant enough to eat at that.
+You’ll wonder how this sticky goop will become cookies–cookies that will actually be pleasant enough to eat!
 Flatten it out, stick it in the oven, maybe cross your fingers a bit and whoa!
 Spiced vanilla hazelnutty-molasses goodness that will take a bath in chocolate and get all smothered in sea salt, chopped nuts and cacao nibs.
 Oh.
 Yes.
-Protein, healthy fat, grain-free, sugar-free, satiating, vegan, tasty pretties… all that good stuff for wholesome, fancy-lady tea time.
-Sorry sweet little elves.
-Today, I win.
+All that good stuff for wholesome tea time.

 SERVES: makes around 12 or more